Sunday, May 10, 2020

 I have written many short stories about my mom.
 Today on Mother's Day, I was actually editing 5 of them that will be included in my next book.
 The stories speak of strength, kindness and encouragement.
 They attest to her ability to always help when she could and how she wasn't afraid to tell you what she really thought.
 They also speak of strained relationships and the restoration that came not a moment too soon.

 My entire life, my mom loved my sister and I. She was fierce in her love, and didn't ever know when she needed to take a step back.
-When we were teens and she struggled to parent us, Angie and I sometimes felt smothered.
+When we were teens and she struggled to parent us, Angela and I sometimes felt smothered.
 She was parenting, disciplining, guiding and not giving up on us.
 What felt like smothering was actually love.
-It was her loving kindness on display.
-It just took Angie and I a few years, and a whole lot of growing up to realize it.
+It was her loving-kindness on display.
+It just took Angela and I a few years, and a whole lot of growing up to realize it.

 I remember she smiled at me and breathed in deeply.
 "Well then, my work here is done."